jooher/dap/README.md

 Dap (initially stood for "data access page") is a lightweight javascript framework for interactive data-driven web applications.

 ## Clear, concise and observable
 Dap is designed to focus on data and logic, instead of syntactic decoration.
-Dap application tend to be times smaller than similar solutions in other reactive environments.
-You can well observe your code without digging through sparse lines of curly brackets and boilerplate code.
+Dap code tends to be times smaller than equivalent solutions in other reactive environments.
+Dap code is clean and observable, without sparse lines of curly brackets and boilerplate code.

 ## Natively reactive
 Native reactivity is the base concept of dap.
 No need to manually track changes in your application's status, or even bother binding events to dependent elements — all dependencies are resolved naturally under the hood.
 Dap renders and updates all (and only!) the dependent elements interactively, based on their dap-rules.